Tarmil/FSharp.SystemTextJson/docs/Customizing.md

 The way to customize the serialization format depends on [how FSharp.SystemTextJson is used](Using.md).

-* When passing an `JsonFSharpConverter` to the `JsonSerializerOptions` (the recommended way), the converter takes customization options as arguments.
+* When passing a `JsonFSharpConverter` to the `JsonSerializerOptions` (the recommended way), the converter takes customization options as arguments.

     ```fsharp
     let options = JsonSerializerOptions()